Graphing

 The Condition Parameters selected for display can relate to distinct properties, each with different units, scale and resolution.
 Multiple distinct parameters (from the same or different surveys) can be viewed in the Graphing panel simultaneously.

 The Graphing panel scales the Condition Parameter values to maximise the visible range on the graph.
 As a result, the values presented in the graph are not to scale by default.
-To compare condition values with the same units of measure on the same scale, click the Scale to Fit icon.
+To compare condition values with the same units of measure on the same scale, select the Scale to Fit icon.